jstetich/DEP_Nutrients_sum/Analysis/DEP_Irradiance_Analysis.md

     uncertainty from our better sampled sites to enhance uncertainty estimates for the less well studied sites?

-We test both approaches by looking only at sites for which we have substantial data.
+We tested both approaches by looking only at sites for which we have substantial data.
+We then applied our preferred model(s) to the full data set.
+Here we skip the preliminary models.

 ## Linear Models